3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 ### Flash Bootloader into on-board eMMC

 In this section we will continue by downloading and flashing the bootloader onto your DragonBoard™ 410c.
-This will be achieved by accessing and executing a script located in the bootloader download folder.
+This will be achieved by accessing and executing a script located in the downloaded bootloader folder.

-**Step 1**: Download
+**Step 1**: Download Bootloader

 [Bootloader zip](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/dragonboard410c_bootloader_emmc_linux-40.zip)